zmd971202/OpenNER/README.md

 - Data set
   - AnchorNER: [data](https://drive.google.com/file/d/1Qm3WCWLOPRgTJUuXBKrOLPr20V5yOa5i/view?usp=sharing)

 You can download the models above and put them wherever you want.
-You only need to set the $\texttt{model_dir}$ parameter in the OpenNER class to the address where the model is located.
+You only need to set the model_dir parameter in the OpenNER class to the address where the model is located.
 For example:

 ```python
 # load OpenNER from a specific location